At a glance

 Assessing the development

 In the 2007 German National Biodiversity Strategy, the Federal Government set the target of increasing the proportion of areas certified according to ‘high-quality environmental standards’ to 80 % by 2010 (BMU 2007).
 This is mainly based on the PEFC and FSC standards.
 However, it can currently not be ascertained how far the forestry is from this target, as some woodland areas (mainly state forests) are certified under both systems.
-However, what is clear is that it will take time to reach this target.
-The Federal Government therefore needs to promote sustainable forestry more vigorously.
+One thing is clear, however: the Federal Government should continue to promote sustainable forestry.

 PEFC and FSC establish the extent of certified areas in the course of certification by forestry enterprises and publish these figures.
 The woodland area is used as a comparative figure.
 This is the area permanently designated for timber production.
 This area was determined during the 2nd and 3rd National Forest Inventories (BWI).
 To avoid jumps in the indicator value, the two values of the second and third BWI were interpolated linearly.
 General notes on the method for the BWI are given under the indicator ‘Mixed forest’.